merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 This application was created by the yeoman generator for nitro.
 Before using, you need of course [node and npm](https://nodejs.org/) installed.
-Currently supported node.js versions are 4.x and 6.x.
-So everything between should work.
+Nitro is tested with the current LTS versions of the node.js releases 4 and 6 and should also work with node.js release 8.
 And also you need the yeoman [generator-nitro](https://www.npmjs.com/package/generator-nitro) and the [yeoman cli tool](https://www.npmjs.com/package/yo) installed globally.